 Looking to add perennials to your cut flower garden?
 Brecks is the place.
 You can filter the perennials by zone, exposure, colour, height, bloom time, and usage.
 Check the “cut flowers” box under usage to ensure the perennials you buy have long enough stems.
 The Super Saks are a great deal if you have a large space to fill.

 As for my favourites, the Pink Hawaiian Coral peony, October Sky dahlia, and Creme de la Creme phlox are on my must-have list.

 Brecks is a Canadian company, but they also ship to the US and internationally.

-The offerings were quite small at the time I wrote this post, however, I know that they are continually updated depending on when its time to plant a certain flower.
+The offerings were relatively small at the time I wrote this post, however, I know that they are continually updated depending on when it’s time to plant a particular flower.
 Get on their mailing list or check back often for availability.

 As a Canadian, I am always very excited when American companies ship to Canada.
 I have included a note about the ones that ship here.
-If you are a Canadian purchasing from an American company, please note that you will not be able to purchase any perennials, some annuals, and occasionally your order will not be allowed to cross the border.
+If you are a Canadian purchasing from an American company, please note that you will not be able to purchase any perennials.
+Some annuals are unavailable, as well, and occasionally your order will not be allowed to cross the border.

 If you are an American reading this list, I would love to know what companies you would add.